CraftAlchemy/Tubi-clone/README.md

 2.  **Deploy the Service**:
     -   Run the following command from the root of your project directory:
     ```bash
-    gcloud run deploy tubi-clone-service --source . --allow-unauthenticated
+    gcloud run deploy myflix-service --source . --allow-unauthenticated
     ```
     -   This command will:
         -   Use the Cloud Build API to build a container image from your `Dockerfile`.
         -   Push the image to the Artifact Registry.
-        -   Deploy the image to a new Cloud Run service named `tubi-clone-service`.
+        -   Deploy the image to a new Cloud Run service named `myflix-service`.
         -   The `--allow-unauthenticated` flag makes the service publicly accessible.

 3.  **Access Your Application**: